smolBlackCat/progress-tracker/README.md

    sudo glib-compile-schemas /usr/share/glib-2.0/schemas/
    ```

-##### Packaging for Linux
+#### Distribution (Linux)

-You are also able to create packages to be installed on Linux systems.
+Issuing the `cpack` command will generate both a tarball and debian package
-Everything you have to do is to issue `cpack` in the build directory so a Debian
+containing the application.
+Install the appropriate package for your system.

-package and a tarball will be generated.
-Note that installing from the tarball
+> [!NOTE]
-would still require the user to update the schemas manually.
+> The tarball contains the expected FHS structure of a POSIX system.
+Thus installing is as trivial as moving the files to the correct directories.
+However, the user will still need to update schemas manually.

-#### Building on Windows
+#### Build (Windows)

-There are multiple approaches to building projects on Windows.
-The approach used
+The project relies on the MSYS2 environment to build on Windows.
+The first step
 by this project is setting up a [MSYS2 environment](https://www.msys2.org/) and
 downloading the MSYS dependencies similar to the one listed before.
 Currently,
 the project build settings support only two environments: UCRT64 and MINGW32.